marindigen/mountain_car/README.md

 ### Conclusion

 This project demonstrates that incorporating auxiliary rewards or utilizing a model-based approach can significantly enhance the learning process in environments with sparse rewards.
 The Dyna-agent and DQN with heuristic rewards are recommended for tasks requiring stable and consistent policy learning.

+### Additional Notes
+Please adjust the file paths for saving plots and models to suit your setup.